the-voxel-studio/KohLantaIRL/README.md

 4. Create the [roles](#discord-roles-architecture) as defined below.
 5. Configure a discord bot on the [Discord Dev Portal](https://discord.com/developers/).
 6. Create an empty database en [MongoDb](https://mongodb.com) and copy/create the connection url.
-7. Complete the [.env](/EnvExample/.env) file with the unique ids and tokens specific to your server.
-Then move it to the root of the project.
+7. Complete the [.example.env](/Example/.example.env) file with the unique ids and tokens specific to your server.
+Then move it to the root of the project and rename it ".env" (without ".example").
 8. Complete the discussion channels with templates from the [Templates](/Templates/) folder

 > [!NOTE]